Fayti1703/Hacknet-deBugFinder/README.md

     * `detags <tag name> {on/true/add}`: Add a tag to the active set.
     * `detags <tag name> {off/false/remove}`: Remove a tag from the active set.
     * `detags <tag name> {get/status}`: Prints the status of this tag
+* `hublockdump`:
+    Dumps the mission lock info from the currently connected node's first MissionListingServer, if any.

 ## Debugging Tags